Euler characteristic and signature of real semi-stable degenerations: Statement

 Given a fan $\Delta\subset \R^n$, we denote by $Tor_\C(\Delta)$ the complex toric variety defined by $\Delta$, see \cite{Ful}.
 In this note we only consider fans $\Delta$ for which $Tor_\C(\Delta)$ is non-singular, in which case we can also consider the tropical toric variety $Tor_\T(\Delta)$ defined by $\Delta$, see \cite{BIMS15,MikRauBook}.
 In what follows, we use the notions defined in \cite{IKMZ19} of $\Q$-non-singular tropical varieties of $Tor_\T(\Delta)$, and of tropical limits of non-singular analytic families $X\subset \CP^N\times D^*$ of algebraic subvarieties of $\CP^N$ over the punctured unit disk $D^*\subset \C$.
 For such a family, we denote by $X_t$ the member of the family corresponding to $t\in D^*$.

 \begin{thm} Let $\Delta$ be a fan defining a non-singular projective toric variety $Tor_\C(\Delta)$.
 Suppose that $X\subset Tor_\C(\Delta)\times D^*$ is a non-singular real analytic family of algebraic subvarieties of $Tor_\C(\Delta)$, admitting a $\Q$-non-singular tropical limit in $Tor_\T(\Delta)$.
 Then for any subfan $\delta$ of $\Delta$ and for any $t_0\in \R D^*$ small enough, the real analytic variety $X_{t_0}\cap Tor_\C(\delta)$ satisfies $\chi=\sigma$. \end{thm} As mentioned above the case of compact hypersurfaces has been earlier proved by Itenberg \cite{Ite97} and Bertrand \cite{Ber2}.
 This has been generalized to possibly non-compact complete intersections by Bertand and Bihan \cite{BerBih07}, where they used motivic aspects of $\chi^c$ and $\sigma$ to reduce to the case of hypersurfaces.
 The strategy in each of these three papers is then to separately compute $\chi^c$ and $\sigma$, and to check that both numbers coincide.
 Alternative proofs using tropical homology were proposed in the case of complete intersections by Arnal \cite{Arn17} (still by equating two separate computations), and by Renaudineau and Shaw \cite{RenSha18}.
 In this latter work, the equality $\chi^c(\R X_t)=\sigma(\C X_t)$ is a consequence of a much stronger result: it follows from the existence of a spectral sequence starting from the tropical homology of the tropical limit of $X$ and converging to the homology of $\R X$.
+Results from \cite{RenSha18} have recently been generalized to any real analytic family admitting a $\Q$-non-singular tropical limit by Rau, Renaudineau and Shaw \cite{RauRenSha22}.

-Hence in a sense all previous partial proofs of Theorem \ref{thm:patch} are based on separate computations of both $\chi^c$ and $\sigma$.
+Hence in a sense all previous proofs of Theorem \ref{thm:patch} are based on separate computations of both $\chi^c$ and $\sigma$.
 Our proof of Theorem \ref{thm:patch} uses a different strategy~: both quantities satisfy the same gluing relations under totally real semi-stable degenerations by Proposition \ref{prop:gluing}, while the tropical non-singularity assumption ensures that all pieces involved in the gluing satisfy $\chi=\sigma$.